 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 In 2012, the Town of Baileys Harbor purchased 1000 copies of the Cats Birds and You brochure with intended distribution and/or posting at Town Hall, McCardle Library, the Post Office, 57 Depot, Nelson’s, the Info Center, and those businesses in town that will support the distribution or posting.
 Brochures are still available for the public at the aforementioned locations.
 The brochures remain available to the public at the above mentioned locations.
-A link to the Bird Conservation Alliance is provided on the Town's Bird City page.

 The Ridges Sanctuary of Baileys Harbor has coordinated the Midwest Crane Count in Door County since at least 1998 and the Christmas Bird Count since 1969 and these counts have continued to the present day.